asalavaty/influential/cran-comments.md

 CRAN Comments
 ================
 Adrian (Abbas) Salavaty
-15/01/2020 (updated on 17 April, 2021)
+15/01/2020 (updated on 24 April, 2021)

-## 2.2.0 New version submission
+## 2.2.1 New version submission

   - This is a new submission of the new version of the package `influential`.
-Some bugs in the `ExIR` and `IVI` functions were removed.
-A new function named `comp_manipulate` was added.
-Also, vignettes were updataed along with several other miror improvements.
+Some bugs in the `ExIR` function were removed.
+Also, Vignettes, documentation of several functions, and the Read Me file were updated along with several other minor improvements.
-    Also, two shiny apps were added to the package.
 Please see News for complete details.

 ## Test environments